marusqq/Is-Girlfriend-Home/README.md

 # Is-Girlfriend-Home
-Quick python script to inform me when my girlfriend comes home by checking her connection (phone, pc) to wifi
+Quick python script to inform me (on email) when my girlfriend comes home by checking her connection (phone, pc) to wifi